 - salt and black pepper

-- 2 green onion, thinly sliced
+- 2 thin green onions thinly sliced

-- sour cream (optional)
+- sour cream optional

 - Arrange 12 tater tots into 4 separate squares on the pan.
 Place into the preheated oven and bake for 20 minutes.